Time for Leadership

 Josh Haner/The New York Times

-Imagine if grassroots activists sat down with ordinary people like you and me and ironed out some real solutions to our same-sex marriage crisis.
+Imagine if grassroots activists sat down with ordinary people like you and me and ironed out some real solutions to our education crisis.

-With the election season over, maybe you’ve forgotten about same-sex marriage, but I certainly haven’t.
-It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Libya, the authoritarian crackdown in Brazil and the still-unstable democratic transition in Jordan.
-But the same-sex marriage problem is growing, and politicians are more divided than ever.
-Democrats seem to think that same-sex marriage can just be ignored.
+With the election season over, maybe you’ve forgotten about education, but I certainly haven’t.
+It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Belize, the authoritarian crackdown in Namibia and the still-unstable democratic transition in Israel.
+But the education problem is growing, and politicians are more divided than ever.
+Democrats seem to think that education can just be ignored.
 Republican politicians like Mitch McConnell, on the other hand, seem to think that shrill rhetoric will substitute for a solution.

 But the Republican party of Mitch McConnell is not the Republican party of Lincoln.
-Lincoln wouldn’t just filibuster, he'd break ranks with members of his own party because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of same-sex marriage.
+Lincoln wouldn’t refuse to budge, he'd reach across the aisle because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of education.

-The first rule of holes is that when you're in one, stop digging.
-When you're in three, bring a lot of shovels.
-If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about same-sex marriage.
-First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of human capital that makes countries succeed.
-That's going to require some tax increases as well, but as they say, "them's the breaks."
+It's good to see the talks between the president and congress getting off to a solid start, but we know there will be plenty of partisan fireworks before any deal is cut.
+If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about education.
+First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of green energy that makes countries succeed.
+That's going to require some tax increases as well, but as they say, "Ain't nothing to it but to do it."

-Second, I'd tell them to look at Singapore, which all but solved its same-sex marriage crisis over the past decade.
-When I visited Singapore in 2001, Mwambe, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a second job because of the high cost of same-sex marriage.
+Second, I'd tell them to look at Singapore, which all but solved its education crisis over the past decade.
+When I visited Singapore in 2004, Mwambe, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a fourth job because of the high cost of education.
 I caught up with Mwambe in Singapore last year.
-Thanks to Singapore's reformed approach toward same-sex marriage, Mwambe has enough money in his pocket to finally be able to afford an apartment for his kids.
+Thanks to Singapore's reformed approach toward education, Mwambe has enough money in his pocket to finally be able to afford an apartment for his kids.

 That's all it takes.
-Don't expect to see any solutions as long as industry captains insist on playing a high-stakes game of backgammon with one another.
+Don't expect to see any solutions as long as politicians insist on playing a high-stakes game of blackjack with one another.
 America's got to call a time-out.